 1.5.2 WHAT ARE INELIGIBLE ACTIVITIES?

-For sound management of Programs, guidance is also included on activities that are not eligible under CDBG-DR/MIT and CDBG-MIT Programs.
+For sound management of Programs, guidance is also included on activities that are not eligible under CDBG-DR/MIT programs.

 HUD guidance affirms an activity is ineligible if it meets one of the following criteria: